 Lena Horne (1917 - 2010) was an American actress, singer, and civil rights activist.
 She was the first African American woman to be nominated for a Tony Award and the first African American to appear on the cover of Life magazine.
 She was also one of the few African American performers to gain success in the 1940s and 1950s.
+Following is our collection on famous quotes by Lena Horne on love, life, education.

 The naked female body is treated so weirdly in society.
 It's like people are constantly begging to see it, but once they do, someone's a hoe.